People with Lived Experience

 As you recover from a suicide attempt, lots of things may seem overwhelming.
-The most important thing is to take steps each day towards recovery and to give yourself time to adjust to a healthy lifestyle.
+The most important thing is to be compassionate to yourself, take steps each day towards recovery and to give yourself time to adjust to a healthy lifestyle.

 A common experience after surviving a suicide attempt is extreme fatigue.
 You also may be experiencing many intense emotions such as anger, embarrassment and being ashamed.
 These feelings are normal.
 It is important to realize that recovery is likely and everything you're feeling right now can get better.